Moons of Saturn: Characteristics and groups

-Although the boundaries may be somewhat vague, Saturn's moons can be divided into nine groups according to their orbital characteristics.
+Although the boundaries may be somewhat vague, Saturn's moons can be divided into several groups according to their orbital characteristics.
 Many of them, such as Pan and Daphnis, orbit within Saturn's ring system and have orbital periods only slightly longer than the planet's rotation period.
 The innermost moons and most regular satellites all have mean orbital inclinations ranging from less than a degree to about 1.5 degrees (except Iapetus, which has an inclination of 7.57 degrees) and small orbital eccentricities.
+Some of the small inner moons are shepherd satellites, which have the effect of sculpting the rings: giving them sharp edges, and creating gaps between them.
 On the other hand, irregular satellites in the outermost regions of Saturn's moon system, in particular the Norse group, have orbital radii of millions of kilometers and orbital periods lasting several years.
 The moons of the Norse group also orbit in the opposite direction to Saturn's rotation.